 Creating your morning routine can start with just one practice and work up to as many as you’d like.
 Reading this guide is an incredible resource for wellness for men and women.
 So, be gentle with yourself, and give yourself time to adjust to a new routine before adding more items to the list.
 These morning routine ideas are merely suggestions meant to help you or act as inspiration for your ideas on creating a morning routine.
 Have fun with it!

-Drinking water first thing in the morning is one of the best ways you can start your day.
+Drinking water in the morning is one of the best ways you can start your day.
 After a long night’s sleep, the body is slightly dehydrated and in need of replenishment.
 Preparing a glass of warm lemon water is excellent for kickstarting the digestive system and alkalizing the body.
 Add a pinch of salt to remineralize if you’d like!
 Not to mention, drinking plenty of water throughout the day is a wise tip to beating the afternoon slump.

 Choosing to eat a nutrient-rich breakfast is a beautiful addition to a morning routine.
 To differentiate this meal, you could commit to going organic with all breakfast foods or commit to eating in season.